nphorsley59/reference-materials/README.md

 2. Can be expensive: PyCharm has a free Community edition, but the Professional edition can be expensive for individual developers or small teams.
 3. Large file sizes: PyCharm has large file sizes, which can take some time to download and install.

-Overall, PyCharm is a powerful IDE that offers many features and can be a great choice if you are looking for a comprehensive development environment.
-However, it may not be the best choice if you are looking for a lightweight or low-cost tool, or have limited system resources. <br>

 ### Vim/NeoVim
-Vim/NeoVim are highly configurable text editors built on Unix Vi.
-They are popular text editors among developers and system administrators and are known for speed, versatility, and powerful editing capabilities.
-With proper configuration, they can be a fast and powerful alternative to an IDE.
+Vim/NeoVim are popular text editors that are known for speed and versatility.
+With proper configuration, they can be a powerful alternative to an IDE.
 The primary difference between Vim and NeoVim is which language is used for extension and configuration; Vim relies on Vimscript while NeoVim leverages Lua. <br>

 **Pros:**
 1. Speed: Vim is fast, responsive, and lightweight, and can handle large files with ease.